ConfigHubPub/Docs/documentation/pages/access/teams.rst

 ^^^^^

 To organize repository contributors, create Teams and add any user with a ConfigHub account to a single team per repository.
-Administrator and repository owner account are privileged to manage teams and their members.
+Administrator and repository owner accounts are privileged to manage teams and their members.

 To enable access controls for teams, go to::